Will Smith & Jada Pinkett Smith Swear To Never Get Divorced

 "I did not understand marriage, I did not understand divorce, I probably should have fell back," Pinkett Smith told Fletcher, who joked back: "You think?"

-Smith himself also addressed the divorce rumours — only he did it musically, via a clip from his new song "To The Clique."
+Smith himself also addressed the divorce rumors — only he did it musically, via a clip from his new song "To The Clique."
 (Remember when the Fresh Prince made music?!)

-"Stop the divorce rumours and mind your damn business," he rapped in clip from the new track, which was released in May of 2018.
+"Stop the divorce rumors and mind your damn business," he rapped in clip from the new track, which was released in May of 2018.

 This couple is doing fine, so let's nix those tabloid headlines once and for all.